msrose/babel-plugin-transform-amd-to-commonjs/README.md

 ## Details

+Only Node.js >= 6 is supported.
+For Node.js 4, please use version 0.2.2: `npm install --save-dev babel-plugin-transform-amd-to-common-js@0.2.2`.

 AMD is interpreted as described and implemented by [RequireJS](http://requirejs.org/).

 - Only **top-level** calls to a `define` function will be transformed.